Documentation

 • Admin — (app_admin only).
 Here you can set up and manage in-app roles and user assignments.

 • Seeds — The primary workspace where you upload files, interact with existing files, and create or manage Seeds (the patterns and rules that govern file uploads).
 Available to both administrators and users.
+Sample seeds are included for learning: sample_budget_requests and sample_row_level_security_map.

 Initial Access